material-components/material-components-android/docs/components/Menu.md

 </menu>
 ```

-##### Adding icons on popup menus
+##### Adding icons to popup menus

-Currently, there is no public API to add icons on popup menus.
+Currently, there is no public API to add icons to popup menus.
 The following
 workaround is for API 21+, and uses library-only APIs, and is not guaranteed to
 work in future versions.